frederic-mahe/mumu/README.md

 flag.

-**mumu** uses C++20 features to make the code simpler, easier to maintain and to port to other systems.
+**mumu** uses C++20 features to make the code simpler, easier to maintain and to port to other operating systems.
+Please note that mumu has been tested on GNU/Linux.
+Compilation on other operating systems, such as macOS, BSD, or Windows should be possible but remains untested.
 Compiling mumu requires a compliant C++ compiler (GCC 10 or more recent, clang 17 or more recent).
 If your system only provides an older compiler, a recipe for a singularity/Apptainer/docker image is available.

 About the name of the project: *m* is simply the next letter after *l*, hence *mumu*.
 Any similarity to actual words is purely